Hi Blog,

 This place looked familiar...
 If I said I am at Bukit Timah, many can't tell the difference. |

-The loop trail here are difficult if without a map especially night time. |
+The loop trails here are only possible if with a map, especially at night time. |

 But exciting trail 😊 which I missed it for years! |